This Policy was last reviewed and approved by the Board of Directors at it’s Meeting held on October 21,2025.

 Document charges:

-The loan amount is approved, the processing/document charges proposed for different loans and advances extended by the Company to its borrowers, are given as under.processing charges not exceeding 10%.
+TThe loan amount is approved, the processing/document charges proposed for different loans and advances extended by the Company to its borrowers, are given as under.
+Document charges not exceeding 2.50% of Loan amount.

 Insurance Premium: